 The U.K. government will increase spending on infrastructure projects by an annual 3 billion pounds ($4.6 billion) from 2015 as Chancellor George Osborne seeks to boost economic growth.

 The measure will raise funding for projects such as road construction, railway extensions and renewable energy by 15 billion pounds over a 10-year period, Osborne said in his budget statement to parliament in London today.
 Capital spending had previously been set to fall from about 2015, he said.

 “By investing in the economic arteries of this country, we will get growth flowing to every part of it,” Osborne said.
 Cutting infrastructure spending at a time of low growth is not “sensible,” he added.

 Osborne, 41, is under pressure to boost growth, which has been hurt by budget cuts and the euro region’s fiscal crisis, after the country lost its AAA credit rating last month.
 The government today cut its economic growth forecasts for this year and next to 0.6 percent and 1.8 percent, respectively.

-Paul Deighton, the former Goldman Sachs Group Inc. (GS) executive who helped build London’s 2012 Olympic venues, will lead the government’s renewed drive to expand infrastructure projects across the country, Osborne said.
+Paul Deighton, the former Goldman Sachs Group Inc. (GS:US) executive who helped build London’s 2012 Olympic venues, will lead the government’s renewed drive to expand infrastructure projects across the country, Osborne said.